-Aeluropoda insignis – commonly known as the Flat Horn Hisser – is a hissing cockroach from Madagascar.
+Aeluropoda insignis – commonly known as the Flat Horn Hisser – is a large hissing cockroach from Madagascar.
 If exotic tropical insects are your thing, you’re in to hissing roaches, or you’re looking for a fun and interesting aquarium specimen or even a pet, these are a must-have!

-To start, Flat Horn Hissers are beautiful in both color and form.
-Their pleasingly symmetrical shape is augmented by a deep red/orange/purple/mahogany color.
-Males appear masculine and aggressive with their horns and large black legs.
-However, appearances don’t always tell the whole story in the insect world.
-These roaches tend to be calm and easily tamed with regular handling.
-One thing about being a huge insect is that you have fewer predators, and this comes through in their generally relaxed attitude.
+To start, Flat Horn Hissers are extraordinarily beautiful in both color and form.
+And we have some of the most beautiful specimens available!
+A deep red/purple/mahogany color augments their pleasingly symmetrical shape, which as their name implies, is relatively flat.
+Males appear masculine with aggressive horns and large black legs.
+However, appearances don’t always tell the entire story in the insect world.
+Flat Horn Hissers tend to be calm and easily tamed with regular handling.
+One thing about being a huge insect is that you have fewer predators, and this results in a generally relaxed attitude.

 Flat Horn Hissers are still relatively rare and not available from many cockroach breeders.
 The species tends to reproduce slowly because females carry relatively few nymphs, but they’re just as easy to breed and keep as other roaches from Madagascar.
 In fact, they thrive in a range of conditions and are quite easy to care for.
 Keep them between 70°F and 85°F for general good health, with conditions on the upper end of the scale if you’re interested in breeding.

 As you may have guessed, Flat Horned Hissers are…flat.
 These roaches are flat as a pancake!
 Their bodies are wider and much flatter than the common Madagascar hissing cockroach, or the closely related Wide Horn Hisser.
 There are a few exceptions – like gravid females with abdomens full of eggs and roaches after feeding heavily.
 However, most of the time these roaches resemble a frisbee more than a football.